blazjerman/DDC-Manual/index.md

 ## Installation

-⚠️ Installation is very straightforward, but **please exercise caution**, especially with the mains-powered version. ⚠️
+⚠️ Installation is straightforward, but **use caution**, especially when working with the mains-powered version. ⚠️

 ### 220V 50Hz Transformer Version